Linus045/dca_binance_investment_bot/README.md

 # dca_binance_investment_bot
 A bot that automatically invest using the DCA (Dollar Cost Averaging) strategy

-dca_bot contains the relevant code for the bot. investment_bot_notifier contains the code for the Android App to receive the notifications (and later manage the bot). utility_scripts contains small scripts e.g. to use for a raspberry pi.
+'dca_bot' contains the relevant code for the bot.<br>
+'investment_bot_notifier' contains the code for the Android App to receive the notifications (and later manage the bot).<br>
+'utility_scripts' contains small scripts e.g. to use for a raspberry pi.

 # Steps to configure the bot
 ## Edit config files in dca_bot/configs